 This document is a statement of the aims, principles and strategies for Great Chart Policy.
-It should be read in conjunction with the SEN policy, anti- bullying policy, anti- racism policy, child protection policy and the policies for teaching and learning.
+It should be read in conjunction with the SEN policy, anti- bullying policy, anti- racism policy, child protection policy, staff code of conduct policy and the policies for teaching and learning.